Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Wentworth has eight active public transport stops offering a mix of train and bus services.
-These stops are served by eight unique routes, collectively facilitating 108 weekly passenger trips.
-Transport accessibility is moderate, with residents typically residing 458 meters from the nearest stop.
-Primarily residential, Wentworth sees most residents commuting outward.
-Cars remain the dominant mode at 84%, while 13% walk.
-On average, there are 1.4 vehicles per dwelling.
+These stops are served by eight distinct routes, collectively facilitating 108 weekly passenger trips.
+Transport accessibility is moderate, with residents typically located 458 meters from the nearest stop.
+As a primarily residential area, most commuting is outward-bound.
+Car remains the dominant mode at 84%, with 13% walking.
+Vehicle ownership averages 1.4 per dwelling.

-According to the 2021 Census, 13.5% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 15 trips daily across all routes, equating to approximately 13 weekly trips per individual stop.
+According to the 2021 Census, some 13.5% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 15 trips per day across all routes, equating to approximately 13 weekly trips per individual stop.

 Frequently Asked Questions - Transport